tkrajina/geoelevations/README.md

 ![GPX elevations](http://tkrajina.github.io/srtm.py/gpx_elevations.png)

-The red line is the data obtainer from SRTM.
+The red line is the data obtained from SRTM.

 The first 700 meters of the track is obviously a measurement error (common for smartphones), but the rest of the track is recorded cca 40 meters above the actual elevation.

-This is because the earth is an ellipsoid but rather a potato :) called geoid.
+This is because the earth is **not** an ellipsoid but rather a potato :) called geoid.
-The EGM2008 undulations data contains the difference between this potato-ellipsoid and the actual geoid.
+The EGM2008 undulations data contains the difference between this potato-geoid and the ideal ellipsoid.

-An example image of the world obtained with GeoElevations.rb:
+An example image of the world obtained with GeoElevations.rb from the EGM2008 dataset:

 ![undulations.png](http://tkrajina.github.io/geoelevations/undulations.png)